 Dunvegan Isle of Skye and Scottish Highlands itinerary trip Scotland

-About 20 minutes from Dunvegan in Colbost, The Three Chimneys is one of Scotland’s most celebrated restaurants.
+About 20 minutes from Dunvegan, in Colbost, The Three Chimneys is one of Scotland’s most celebrated restaurants.
 We have eaten here and can confirm it is worth the detour.
 Book well in advance, as it fills up quickly.
-You can also stay overnight in the guesthouses.
+You can also stay overnight in their guesthouses.

 Neist Point